Conditions our palliative medicine specialists treat

-Palliative care is not the same as hospice care.
-It can be for anyone at any stage of illness, regardless of potential treatment outcomes.
-Above all, palliative care is meant to provide relief from the symptoms and stress of serious conditions, such as:
+Palliative care can be for anyone at any stage of illness, regardless of potential treatment outcomes.
+Above all, it is meant to provide relief from the symptoms and stress of serious conditions, such as:

 - Cancer